Presence, or Polaroid Ghosts (Part 13)

 Phantom Coincidence in W.G.
 Sebald’s “Remembered Triptych…”

-I was sat on a couch in Strasbourg reading essays by Teju Cole, the volume Known And Strange Things published quite recently by Faber and Faber.
-It was night and I was alone, glancing up occasionally, as I often do when in my partner’s flat, to stare at the city’s famous cathedral lit up at night.
-I was at the point of the book when Cole … Continue reading Phantom Coincidence in W.G.
+A few years ago, I was sat on a couch in Strasbourg reading essays by Teju Cole from the volume Known And Strange Things.
+It was night and I was alone, glancing up occasionally, as I often did when in my ex-partner’s flat, to stare at the city’s famous cathedral lit up at night.
+I was at the point of the book when Cole begins to … Continue reading Phantom Coincidence in W.G.
 Sebald’s “Remembered Triptych…”

 Interview: Grant Gee + James Leyland Kirby (The Caretaker) on W.G.
 Sebald + Hauntology